JosePFs/moodle-filter_tabs/README.md

 Changes
 -------

+* 2016-01-31 - Remove loading of jQuery and the Bootstrap tabs library because of problems in recent Moodle versions.
+The filter should still work in all Bootstrap based Moodle themes.
+If you encounter problems in your theme, please report the problem on https://github.com/moodleuulm/moodle-filter_tabs/issues and / or use the 2.9 version of the plugin
 * 2016-01-01 - Check compatibility for Moodle 3.0, no functionality change
 * 2015-11-29 - Add support for right-to-left (RTL) languages - Credtits to nadavkav
 * 2015-11-02 - Supress the list item bullet point which appeared in some themes within the tab